Eco-Mooring Q & A

 Why has the mooring been installed?

-The mooring has been installed to trial a design of mooring that is intended to alleviate anchoring pressure from the vulnerable seagrass beds, as well as keeping the mooring chain off the bed to prevent scouring.
-The project began in 2015 and has been implemented as a possible management measure of the sensitive seagrass habitat, 1 of 12 features of the Torbay MCZ.
+The mooring has been installed to trial a design that is intended to alleviate anchoring pressure from the vulnerable seagrass beds, as well as keeping the mooring chain off the bed to prevent scouring.
+The mooring was installed in 2017 as a possible management measure for the sensitive seagrass habitat, one of 12 features of the Torbay MCZ.

 Why Fishcombe Cove?

 Fishcombe Cove was picked for several reasons.
 Firstly, because it is a popular cove for boat users to anchor due to its sheltered location and beautiful scenery, unfortunately the seagrass bed has suffered damage due to anthropogenic effects.
-Secondly, the cove being sheltered offers an appropriate location for the trial to take place, allowing easy access to monitoring and providing a degree of protection from the elements.
+Secondly, the cove being sheltered, allows easy access for monitoring, providing a degree of protection from the elements.
 Finally, the outcomes of this trial can be added to the knowledge gained from the previous survey projects conducted in the cove.
 This will allow a better understanding of how human impacts affect the seagrass in this location.

 The exact location of the mooring was chosen as it is an area of bare seabed, with a buffer of roughly 6 metres before seagrass starts.
-This location was chosen, to inform the trial of whether seagrass will colonise around the mooring but also the habitat is protected and therefore a mooring cannot be directly placed on the seagrass bed.
-Dive surveys will be conducted over the summer, to monitor growth and spread of the seagrass.
+This enables us to see whether seagrass will colonise around the mooring but also the habitat is protected and therefore a mooring cannot be directly placed on the seagrass bed.
+Dive surveys were conducted over the summer 2017 to monitor growth and spread of the seagrass.

 What will the ongoing monitoring include?

-Hannah Wilson from Plymouth University, will be monitoring the mooring over the 2017 season.
-Monitoring will include 2 elements; if there are any impacts of the mooring on the flora and fauna of the seagrass beds, and investigating the social science and behavioural change of users of the mooring.
-Hannah will be involved in dive surveys with the Community Seagrass Initiative (CSI) to monitor the direct habitat impacts of the mooring but also will be engaging with boating communities to monitor perception and use of the mooring.
-Boats continuing to anchor and usage of the mooring will also be monitored from shore.
-At the end of the season these results will be analysed and written up, providing a basis for ongoing monitoring but also influencing management.
+Hannah Wilson from Plymouth University, monitored the mooring over the 2017 season.
+Monitoring included two elements; impacts of the mooring on the flora and fauna of the seagrass beds, and behavioural change of boat users.
+Hannah was involved in dive surveys with the Community Seagrass Initiative (CSI) to monitor the direct habitat impacts of the mooring but also engaged with boating communities to monitor perception and use of the mooring.
+Boats continuing to anchor and usage of the mooring were also monitored from shore.
+At the end of the season the results indicated that the mooring was beneficial to seagrass beds causing much less damage and allowing seagrass colonisation.
+Most boat users were happy to use the mooring rather than anchor, although many did not notice it.

 How will it help management?